 In recent years, Aegon has made a number of acquisitions and divestitures around the world and it is possible that Aegon may make further acquisitions and divestitures in the future.
 Growth by acquisition involves risks that may adversely affect Aegon's operating results and financial condition.
-These include: the potential diversion of financial and management resources from existing operations; difficulties in assimilating the operations, technologies, products and personnel of the acquired company; significant delays in completing the integration of acquired companies; the potential loss of key employees or customers of the acquired company; potential losses from unanticipated litigation, and tax and accounting issues.
+These include: the potential diversion of financial and management resources from existing operations; difficulties in assimilating the operations, technologies, products and personnel of the acquired company; significant delays in completing the integration of acquired companies; the potential loss of key employees or customers of the acquired company; potential losses from unanticipated litigation and tax and accounting issues.
 In addition, expansion into new and emerging markets may involve heightened political, legal and regulatory risks, such as discriminatory regulation, nationalization or expropriation of assets, price controls and exchange controls.

 Aegon's acquisitions may result in additional indebtedness, costs, contingent liabilities and impairment expenses related to goodwill and other intangible assets.
-In addition, they may divert management's attention and other resources.
 Divestitures of existing operations may result in Aegon assuming or retaining certain contingent liabilities.
-All of these may adversely affect Aegon's businesses, results of operations and financial condition.
+Aegon may not be able to divest assets within the time or at the price planned.
+All of these factors may adversely affect Aegon's businesses, results of operations and financial condition.
 Future acquisitions may also have a dilutive effect on the ownership and voting percentages of existing shareholders.
 There can be no assurance that Aegon will successfully identify suitable acquisition candidates or that Aegon will properly value acquisitions made.
 Aegon is unable to predict whether or when any prospective acquisition candidate will become available, or the likelihood that any acquisition will be completed once negotiations have commenced.